krishna426426/Module-4-Ansible/README.md

 The inventory file is where the devices under management are listed.
 Devices can be grouped, and a single device can be included in multiple groups.

 Step 3.
-On the Windows host, open **Sublime Text 3** from the Start menu, create a new file and enter the following into the window:
+On the desktop, open **Sublime Text 3** from the Start menu, create a new file and enter the following into the window:

 ```
 [csr1000v]